scritcash/scrit-whitepaper/scrit-whitepaper.md

 ------

-As mentioned above DBCs in Scrit contain multiple signatures and are valid if the number of signatures is equal or greater than quorum.
+As mentioned above DBCs in Scrit contain multiple signatures and are valid if the number of signatures is equal to or greater than the quorum.
 The quorum has to be larger than $n/2$, since any quorum lower than the majority of mints would allow the user to multiply DBCs.
 The upper bound of the quorum is only limited by the resilience against mint failure